develop-me/bootcamp--week-01-02--html-and-css/README.md

 ### Notes for new tutors

 Go through the repo - the slides folder especially.
-We teach in increments so you may feel valuable info is being ommited only to find it's being taught at a later stage.
+We teach in increments so you may feel valuable info is being omitted only to find it's being taught at a later stage.
 Don't overwhelm your students - remember you will have to lie until you can tell the truth.

 If you are adding content: Choose your unit, create/modify slides, notes & exercises content as per.
 Things you may find useful:
-- There is an example presentation in the [root directory here]() I strongly recommend using that to create new presentations
+- There is an example presentation in the [root directory here](PITCHME.md) I strongly recommend using that to create new presentations

 ## Suggested Course Structure